chapmanmong/Project2/README.md

 ## Introduction- Project In the News <a name="Introduction"></a>

 ACT-Right is a investment advisory firm that has requested an evaluation of the media impact on the price of stocks.
-Project In the News seeks to answer the following questions using established Natural Language and Linear Regression Model:
+Project In the News seeks to answer the following questions using established Natural Language Processing and Linear Regression Model:

 - Can the sentiment for a stock be determined based on it being in the news?
 - Is there any relationship between stock price and its sentiment?
 - Can sentiment be used to predict price of a stock?
 - Should ACT- Right use the developed model?

+A dynamic real time model with entry for a single ticker code and ticker name has been developed.

 ## Data, Technology and Coding Standards <a name="paragraph1"></a>
 ### Data Sources <a name="subparagraph1"></a>